tlswg/tls13-spec/draft-ietf-tls-tls13.md

   [RFC6066].

 unknown_psk_identity
-: Sent by servers when a PSK cipher suite is selected but no acceptable PSK identity is provided by the client.
+: Sent by servers when PSK key establishment is desired but no acceptable PSK identity is provided by the client.
 Sending this alert is OPTIONAL; servers MAY instead choose to send a "decrypt_error" alert to merely indicate an invalid PSK identity.